-Does your organization have a water policy that sets out clear goals and guidelines for action?
+W6.3 Does your organization have a water policy that sets out clear goals and guidelines for action?

-Please select the content that best describes your water policy (tick all that apply)
+W6.3a Please select the content that best describes your water policy (tick all that apply)

-Content Please explain why this content is included Company-wide Incorporated within group environmental, sustainabiilty or EHS policy Husky has a Corporate Water Standard, which is part of the Husky Operational Integrity Management System (HOIMS).
+Content Please explain why this content is included Company-wide Other: Incorporated within group environmental, sustainability or EHS policy Husky has a Corporate Water Standard, which is part of the Husky Operational Integrity Management System (HOIMS).
 The Water Standard is approved by the COO and SVP of Human and Corporate Resources.
 The Standard outlines the expectation for every facility to conduct a water risk assessment and develop a water management plan.
-The Standard came into effect in March of 2015.